Justintime50/github-archive/README.md

 GitHub Archive is a powerful tool to concurrently clone or pull repositories or gists from GitHub with incredible flexibility.
 It's the perfect tool for spinning up a new dev environment, keeping a local copy of your GitHub instance, or quickly pulling in projects from your favorite users and organizations.

 The power of GitHub Archive comes in its configuration.
 Maybe you only want to clone or pull your personal public repos or maybe you want to go all out and include private repos from you and all organizations you belong to along with your gists.
+GitHub Archive can do it all.

 ## Install